-Writing job ads for front-end developers made easy
+Writing job ads for frontend developers made easy

-As businesses compete to create a solid, recognizable online presence, the demand for front-end developers is increasing daily.
+As businesses compete to create a solid, recognizable online presence, the demand for frontend developers is increasing daily.
 It’s a logical chain of events: a need for sophisticated, up-to-date, and responsive web design largely depends on the quality of the web developer and the way they’ll implement their proposed solution.

-In fact, the US Bureau of Labor Statistics projected that the demand for front-end developers is supposed to see a 13% increase over the course of 10 years (2020 - 2030).
+In fact, the US Bureau of Labor Statistics projected that the demand for frontend developers is supposed to see a 13% increase over the course of 10 years (2020 – 2030).
 This percentage is higher than the average number for all other professions.

 So, a question arises: how do you compete against the giants in the industry in an ethical and transparent way?

-Types of job advertisements
+Types of job ads

 There are two types of job ads: